luismiguelcasadodiaz/42Barcelona_piscina/README.md

 > patch -b a < sw.diff

-flag -b keeps the original as a.origin.
-Rename a as b . repeat command `diff a b > sw2.diff `. compare two files od differences `diff sw.diff sw2.diff `. you get not difference so b is the solution to submit.
+Flag -b keeps the original as a.origin.
+Rename a as b . repeat command `diff a b > sw2.diff `. compare two files od differences `diff sw.diff sw2.diff `.
+You get not difference so b is the solution to submit.

-when
+## touch

+-t flag customizes access and modification times to the specified time instead of the current time of day

+## find

+rechercher, à partir du répertoire courant et dans tous ses sous-répertoires, **les fichiers** dont le nom se termine par ~, ou commence et se termine par #.

+• La ligne de commande affichera et effacera les fichiers trouvés.

+-type f search only regular files.
+-name '*~' search file names ending with '~'
+-name '#*#' search filenames starting and endiing wiht '#' -or is a logical operator

+\( and \) parentesis must be escaped.

+-print prints file names
+-delete removes found files
+2>/dev/null hides error from permission denied

 ## norminette
  python3 -m pip install --upgrade pip setuptools python3 -m pip install norminette
  The script norminette is installed in '/Users/xxxxxx/Library/Python/3.11/bin' which is not on PATH